bachbaongan/Project/SQL/8_week_SQL_Challenge/README.md

 These solutions emphasize my proficiency in tackling varied SQL challenges, demonstrating my adeptness in formulating SQL queries and problem-solving using PostgreSQL to tackle this case study.

-🔆 I'd like to express my gratitude to [Katie Huang](https://github.com/katiehuangx) for motivating me to undertake this challenge, and special thanks to [Danny Ma](https://www.linkedin.com/company/datawithdanny/) for creating this engaging interactive task.
+🔆 Special thanks to [Danny Ma](https://www.linkedin.com/company/datawithdanny/) for creating this engaging interactive task.

 ## ℹ️  Table Of Contents